ellie-idb/command/README.md

 ## Status
 Currently, this package has not been published on the `dub` repository.
 Subject to change.

+## Design Goals:
+- Lightweight
+    - Minimal dependencies (only 1!!)
+- Portable
+    - Parser reads in from stdin, but that's easy to change & make better
+- Easy to use
+    - The use of UDAs here helps a *ton*

 ## Examples
 ```d
 class TestExample {